Seborrheic dermatitis

 Seborrheic dermatitis is likely to be caused by multiple factors.
 These include increased production of sebum (skin oil) by the sebaceous glands and growth of a normally harmless yeast called Malassezia furfur on the skin.

 Other possible factors include bacteria, stress, genetic predisposition, and hormones.
 Nervous system disorders such as Parkinson’s disease and a weakened immune system may also play a role.
 People with a weakened immune system are also at a higher risk of developing a more severe form of seborrheic dermatitis, in which the skin on the entire body is affected.
-This form, which is harder to treat, may affect those whose immune system is compromised due to having AIDS, for example.
+This form is harder to treat.

 How common is seborrheic dermatitis?

 Seborrheic dermatitis is common, affecting between 3% and 10% of the population.
 Men are more commonly affected than women.
-In most people, this form of eczema occurs for the first time when they are young adults or after the age of 50.
+In most people, the flaky rash occurs for the first time when they are young adults or after the age of 50.

-Seborrheic dermatitis is a chronic condition, and the severity of the symptoms may vary with each recurrence.
-The eczema may also clear up entirely for a while – often during the summer months.
+The condition is chronic for adolescents and adults.
+The severity of the symptoms varies with each recurrence.
+The skin changes may also clear up entirely for a certain period.
+This is often the case in summer.
 However, it eventually returns – for example, in winter or during a period of stress.

 How is seborrheic dermatitis diagnosed?

 A doctor can usually diagnose this condition without difficultly if flaky, red patches that don’t itch appear on the typical sites on the body.
 In this case, a diagnosis is usually reached after taking the patient’s medical history and performing a physical examination.
 The doctor will first seek to exclude any other skin illnesses with similar symptoms to seborrheic dermatitis, such as neurodermatitis (atopic dermatitis) or psoriasis.
 However, these conditions usually cause skin changes in other parts of the body.
-With neurodermatitis, the inflamed areas are itchy and consist of red patches without clearly defined edges and, occasionally, small blisters.
+With neurodermatitis, the inflamed areas are itchy.
+On pale skin, the red patches also have no clearly defined edges and occasionally have small blisters.
+On darker skin, the areas affected by neurodermatitis appear even darker than the surrounding skin.
+In addition, small firm bumps (papules) develop instead of blisters.

-Further testing is only required in rare cases.
+Further testing is only rarely necessary.
 For example, a swab can be taken and sent to a lab to determine whether the patient has a bacterial skin infection such as impetigo.
 It is not normally necessary to take a biopsy (a sample of tissue).

 How is seborrheic dermatitis treated?